An-Uncreative/Super_hero_university/README.md

 # Roles
  I was resposible for designing the UI/UX of the website.

- I was tasked with using html and CSS to develop the first three sections of the homepage.
+ I was tasked with using html and CSS to develop the the homepage.

  I was tasked with using html and css to develop the the middle section of the portal page.

 # Tools
-I made use of adobe xd to design the UI/UX of the site... check out some of my other designs on [behance](https://www.behance.net/Erinle__).
+I made use of adobe xd to design the UI/UX of the site... check out this project, and some of my other projects on [behance](https://www.behance.net/Erinle__).

 I made use of HTML developing the structure of the site.